-Locator Implants Supported Dentures in a Day is a treatment that is sometimes called Smile in a Day and it is a technique to replace missing multiple teeth or to stabilize loose dentures in just a single day.
+Locator Implants Supported Dentures in a Day is a treatment to replace missing multiple teeth or to stabilize loose dentures in just a single day.
 With this denture in a day treatment you can have single or multiple teeth replaced, or you can replace all your teeth using same day dental implants.
 This technique can also be suitable for restoring teeth on the same day as natural teeth have been extracted.

 Dr. Falender is a leading Board Certified Oral Surgeon in Indianapolis and one of few implant dentists in the Indianapolis region to offer newest, advanced options for placing dental implants in Indianapolis including mini dental implants and latest procedures.